How to Coach Account Managers Through the Internal Account Review

 in Strategic Account Management, Account Management, Quarterly Business Reviews, Key Account Management /You invest tons of time and energy preparing for your quarterly business review (QBR), then internal meetings don’t support your goals.
 That’s because they often devolve into pipeline reviews instead of the collaborative, strategic planning, and communication sessions they’re intended to be.

-Key account managers (KAMs) are responsible for planning, scheduling, and guiding these internal account reviews, but it takes time for KAMs to get adept at leading this process.
-So, these meetings are an excellent opportunity for KAM leadership to coach their team members.
+Account teams are responsible for planning, scheduling, and guiding these internal account reviews, but it takes time for teams to get adept at leading this process.
+So, these meetings are an excellent opportunity for account team leadership to coach their team members.

 Why is the internal account review so important?

-Internal communication is essential when it comes to key account management.
+Internal communication is essential when it comes to customer retention and growth.
 That’s why these internal meetings are so important.
-The KAM needs to orchestrate the whole team and make sure everyone knows what they should do and when.
+Someone on the account team needs to orchestrate the whole group and make sure everyone knows what they should do and when.

-All team members must understand the customer as deeply as the KAM to implement the account plan successfully.
+All team members must understand the customer as deeply as the primary account owner to execute the account plan successfully.
 These regularly scheduled meetings are the best way to ensure all parties are on the same page, know what’s happening, and what steps to take next.

-You don’t want your team interacting with your key account contacts without having a clear grasp of their role and goal.
+You don’t want your team interacting with your customer contacts without having a clear grasp of their role and goal.
 The level of communication achieved by internal account reviews can help avert huge mistakes due to uninformed team members not knowing how to meet or exceed customer expectations.

 Elements of the internal account review to coach

-Keep these factors in mind when using these internal meetings to coach your KAMs.
-This helps them develop the necessary skills and habits to run productive internal account reviews and boost overall KAM effectiveness.
+Keep these factors in mind when using these internal meetings to coach your account teams.
+This helps them develop the necessary skills and habits to run productive internal account reviews and boost overall effectiveness.

 1. Scheduling the right cadence

-It’s important to schedule these meetings at the right frequency to ensure accounts are being reviewed internally by all parties with an interest in the success of the account.
+It’s important to schedule these meetings at the right frequency to ensure accounts are being reviewed internally by all parties with an interest in retention and expansion.
 These meetings should be scheduled on a quarterly basis, prior to QBRs, and more often as needed to discuss special issues or at-risk accounts.

 The purpose of developing a disciplined approach to these internal meetings is to get everyone on the same page and speaking the same language when it comes to each account.
 This keeps all team members up to date and prevents costly errors or issues when engaging with and supporting the customer.